amolinari94/Midterm-Project/background.md

 6. Photography

-  An example of my work can be seen [here](https://vimeo.com/557286861)
+  An example of my production work can be seen [here](https://vimeo.com/557286861)